 It is important to identify solutions to improve multimodality, in doing so terminals in and close to ports are highly relevant with reference to volume of cargo.
 The latter is increasing while at the same time containerisation is advancing and both should boost multimodality.
-Overall, automation and digitization of freight train operations, yards and intermodal terminals based on real time data are areas which require further R&D&I developments.
+Overall, automation and digitalisation of freight train operations, yards and intermodal terminals based on real time data are areas which require further R&I developments.

-The above mentioned ecosystem should thus not only ease the process for costumers but also map the whole logistics chain and its access points.
-This way multi-modal services can be planned, managed and controlled and door-to-door freight transport and logistics services will be enabled.
+The above-mentioned ecosystem should thus not only ease the process for costumers but also map the whole logistics chain and its access points.
+This way multi-modal services can be planned, managed and controlled and door-to-door freight transport and logistics services will be enabled, also with contribution of urban rail freight services interfaced for last-mile delivery services.
 Here, open digital data sharing infrastructure and communication standards for smooth, safe and sustainable freight transport and logistics in Europe needs to be developed.

-However, stronger cross-link and digital connections of various transport modes, with special consideration of transport demand can not only be achieved by automation and digitization.
-For automated multimodal hubs new terminal designs have to be developed - especially for longer trains (up to 1,500m) most terminals need new concepts.
+However, stronger cross-links and digital connections of various transport modes, with special consideration of transport demand, cannot only be achieved by automation and digitalisation.
+For automated multimodal hubs new terminal designs must be developed - especially for longer trains (up to 1,500m) most terminals need new concepts.
 The same holds for multi-modal concepts and business models.

-Most importantly the rail freight network access for customers must be simplified and transparent, which must be secured from the rail freight perspective in close collaboration with TP9 "Network Management Planning and Control".
+Most importantly, rail freight network access for customers must be simplified and transparent.
+This must be secured from the rail freight perspective in close collaboration with TP4 "Network Management Planning and Control".18

-3) Digitized and Automated Rail Freight Operations (TRL 7-9)
+3) Digitalised and Automated Rail Freight Operations (TRL 7-9)

-Data exchange platforms are needed to uncover the true value of the multitude of available operational data.
-They enable a seamless operational data exchange between all players in the rail freight sector to optimize the transport service for the customer.
+Data exchange platforms (or the creation of a rail carrier digital ecosystem) are needed to uncover the true value of the multitude of available operational data.
+They enable a seamless operational data exchange between all players in the rail freight sector to optimise the transport service for the customer.
+Here, it can be built on the rail carrier digital ecosystem which is currently being developed by the Rail Freight Forward initiative.